survivejs/react-book/manuscript/03_webpack_and_react.md

 To keep everything performant we restrict the loader to operate within `./app` directory.
 This way it won't traverse `node_modules`.
 An alternative would be to set up an `exclude` rule against `node_modules` explicitly but I find it more useful to `include` instead as that's more explicit.
 You never know what files might be in the structure after all.

-Webpack traverses `['', '.webpack.js', '.web.js', '.js']` files by default.
-This will get problematic with our `import Note from './Note';` statement.
-In order to make it find JSX, we'll need to tweak webpack's `resolve.extensions` to include JSX.

 Here's the relevant configuration we need to make Babel work:

 **webpack.config.js**